Principle of restricted choice

-In contract bridge, the principle of restricted choice states that "The play of a card which may have been selected as a choice of equal plays increases the chance that the player started with a holding in which his choice was restricted."
+The principle of restricted choice is a guideline used in card games such as contract bridge to intuit hidden information.
+It may be stated as "The play of a card which may have been selected as a choice of equal plays increases the chance that the player started with a holding in which his choice was restricted."
 Crucially, it helps play "in situations which used to be thought of as guesswork."

 For example, South leads a low spade, West plays a low one, North plays the queen, East wins with the king.
 The ace and king are equivalent cards; East's play of the king decreases the probability East holds the ace – and increases the probability West holds the ace.
 The principle helps other players infer the locations of unobserved equivalent cards such as that spade ace after observing the king.
 The increase or decrease in probability is an example of Bayesian updating as evidence accumulates and particular applications of restricted choice are similar to the Monty Hall problem.

 In many of those situations the rule derived from the principle is to play for split honors.
 After observing one equivalent card, that is, one should continue play as if two equivalents were split between the opposing players, so that there was no choice about which one to play.
 Whoever played the first one doesn't have the other one.